leanard-valencia/CPSC481-Team-Project/README.md

 - John Leanard Valencia
 - David Akobundul

-The expectations for stage three are:
+The expectations for stage five are:
-- To conduct brainstorming sessions
-- To conduct affinity diagramming sessions
-- To select and polish ideas
-- To refine ideas and create a storyboard
+- To refine a high-fidelity prototype
-- To create a low- fidelity prototype
+- To create a 4-6 minutes prototype demo
-- To conduct a Task-centered system cognitive walkthrough
-- To create a 4 minute prototype demo
+- To write a final ucd report
-- To prepare an 8-12 minute project presentation for Stage Three
+- To finalize the online portfolio